zlaski/loudgain/README.md

 ### MP3 ID3v2.3, ID3v2.4, and APE tags

 MP3 files can come with lots of tagging versions: _ID3v1_, _ID3v1.1_, _ID3v2.2_, _ID3v2.3_ and _ID3v2.4_.
-If people have been using `mp3gain` on the files, they might even contain an additional _APE_ set of tags.
+If people have been using `mp3gain` on the files, they might even contain an additional _APEv2_ set of tags.
 It’s a mess, really.

 Fortunately, nowadays, all older standards are obsolete and _ID3v2.3_ and _ID3v2.4_ are almost universally used.

 Older players usually don’t understand ID3v2.4, and ID3v2.3 doesn’t know about _UTF-8 encoding_.
 Important frames like TYER, TDAT, and TDRC have also changed.
 A mess again.

-My current solution to this works as follows:
+My current solution to this (and loudgain’s default behaviour) is as follows:

 1. The overall philosophy is: "The user might know what he is doing.
 So try not to touch more than needed."